2004 Andalusian regional election

-A regional election was held in Andalusia on Sunday, 14 March 2004, to elect the 7th Parliament of the autonomous community.
+A regional election was held in Andalusia on 14 March 2004 to elect the 7th Parliament of the autonomous community.
 All 109 seats in the Parliament were up for election.
 It was held concurrently with the 2004 Spanish general election.

 As happened with the concurrent nationwide election, results in Andalusia were heavily influenced by political controversy derived from the 11 March train bombings in Madrid.
 The ruling Spanish Socialist Workers' Party of Andalusia (PSOE–A) exceeded all opinion poll expectations by securing a comfortable majority.
 Incumbent Manuel Chaves was thus able to be re-elected for a fifth consecutive term as President of the Regional Government of Andalusia.